exeme-project/exeme-lang/docs/design/README.md

 ## Important Notice

 > [!IMPORTANT]\
 > This document is **not** a complete programming manual.
 It does not provide a detailed and comprehensive justification for design decisions.
-See the linked pages for more detailed justifications.
+See the sub-folders and linked pages for more detailed justifications.

 ## The Basics